 16. Termination.
 SIR reserves the right to terminate any corporate arrangement if the supporter or its representatives or agents engage in any conduct, including, but not limited to, product promotion activities that would lead SIR to reasonably determine that its continued participation in the arrangement with a particular company would adversely affect the goodwill and reputation of SIR or its affiliates.
 In the event of any such termination, SIR will relinquish the supporter's contribution and return all unused funds.
 Upon expiration or termination, no further use of SIR's name may be made by the supporter without the written approval of SIR.

 17. Oversight.
 SIR's Executive Council is responsible for establishing the principles and guidelines governing SIR's relationships with corporations.
 SIR's executive director is responsible for day-to-day oversight of all corporate arrangements.

-Approved by SIR's Executive Council: November 2011
+Approved by SIR's Executive Council: November 2011; reviewed annually.

 Please also refer to the SIR Foundation policy on corporate relationships.

 James F. Benenati, MD, FSIR, on the need to empower all parties in the engine for IR innovation and growth.